 Return to ranks: No. 19 Dayton beats Houston Baptist 99-68

-Return to ranks: No. 19 Dayton beats Houston Baptist 99-68Dayton head coach Anthony Grant directs his players from the bench during the second half of an NCAA college basketball game against Dayton, Tuesday, Dec.
-3, 2019, in Dayton, Ohio.
-(AP Photo/John Minchillo)

-DAYTON, Ohio (AP) -- Obi Toppin soared to corral a rebound with his left hand and slammed the ball down, his emphatic dunk the signature moment of Dayton’s return to the rankings.

-Toppin scored 17 points and had that dunk off one of his 10 rebounds Tuesday night, leading No. 19 Dayton to a 99-68 victory over Houston Baptist.
+DAYTON, Ohio — Obi Toppin scored 17 points and had a soaring, one-hand slam off one of his 10 rebounds, and No. 19 Dayton celebrated its return to the rankings by beating Houston Baptist 99-68 on Tuesday night.

 The Flyers (6-1) vaulted into the Top 25 after an impressive run at the Maui Invitational that included drubbings of Georgia and Virginia Tech followed by an overtime loss to Kansas in the title game.
 Dayton hadn’t been ranked in the Top 25 since February 2016.